micromata/awesome-css-learning/readme.md

 - [A Complete Guide to Grid](https://css-tricks.com/snippets/css/complete-guide-grid/) - All you need to know about CSS Grid Layout on one page.
 - [Grid by Example](https://gridbyexample.com) - Besides examples of how to use Grid this site also has additional useful learning ressources.
+- [Designing with Grid](http://jensimmons.com/presentation/designing-grid) - Talk about the new layout possibilities CSS Grid is offering.

 ---